Hegel's Basic Logical Blunders

 G3: A = B.

-Highly influential ancient and medieval logicians and grammarians noticed this, too, and combined the two distinct forms into one, reading the "is" of predication as an "is" of identity.
-[Why they did this will be explained presently.]
+Highly influential Ancient and Medieval logicians and grammarians noticed this, too, and combined the two distinct forms into one, reading the "is" of predication as an "is" of identity, sliding effortlessly from J1 to G1c in order to align it with G3.
+[Why they did this will also be explained presently.]

-As we have seen, Hegel adopted this approach, deliberately conflating the "is" of identity with the "is" of predication.
+As we have seen, Hegel adopted this medieval analysis, deliberately conflating the "is" of identity with the "is" of predication.
 This then 'allowed' him to claim that propositions like J1 were in fact identity statements.

 J1: John is a man.